TheXTech/TheXTech/docs/README_WIIU.md

 In addition, there is a note that unlike the generic way, game saves and other stuff appears in different places:
 - Settings and game saves will appear at the system-wide gamesave directory.
 The name of directory is directly depends on the name of the WOHB file, and if you rename it, the gamesave directory will be changed!
-- If you plugged an SD card or USB stick, the `thextech-user` sub-directory will appear on it: here are screenshots and logs will be saved.
+- If you plugged an SD card or USB stick, the `wiiu/thextech-user/<title-id>` sub-directory will appear on it: here are screenshots and logs will be saved.
+- Inside `wiiu/thextech-user` directory, there are sub-directories with the "Title-ID" value (a hexidecial number) that will contain the different stuff depending on currently running assets package.

 ### KNOWN ISSUES